cvlab-epfl/cvlab-kubernetes-guide/README.md

 **Volume mounts**: The default volume mounts in the script are for CVLAB (cvlabdata volumes).
 Please change them if you are in a different lab.

+**Training vs interactive**: By default [jobs are *training* mode](https://docs.run.ai/Researcher/Walkthroughs/walkthrough-train/), which means they can use GPUs beyond the lab's quota of 28, but can be stopped and restarted (so its worth checkpointing etc).
+Jobs can be made *interactive* (non-preemptible) with the `--interactive` option of `runai submit`, but they are stopped after 12 hours, and there is a limited number of those allowed in the lab, so please do not create too many simultaneously.

+### Manage and connect

 * List jobs in the lab: `runai list jobs`

 * Find out the status of your job `runai describe job jobname`